bahmutov/generator-node-bahmutov/README.md

 This generator also adds `docker-*` commands to the `package.json` to build the image, run and stop the container.

+Note: the docker image will have [Yelp/dumb-init](https://github.com/Yelp/dumb-init) as default PID 1 process.

 ## Test

 Change into an empty folder, for example